Edwin Andersson

-Edwin Andersson (born 7 November 2003) is a Swedish professional footballer who plays as a left winger for Stoke City.
+Edwin Andersson (born 7 November 2003) is a Swedish professional footballer who plays as a left winger.

 Early life

 Born in Lerum, Västergötland, Edwin Andersson started playing football in his hometown club as a six year old, before joining the IFK Göteborg Academy four years later.

 Club career

 Soon proving to be one of the academy and Swedish football's brightest prospects, along the likes of Jesper Tolinsson, Andersson was linked to several big European clubs, making a trial at Manchester United in 2018, but eventually signing for the Chelsea Academy, that he effectively joined soon after he turned 16.

 First playing with Chelsea's under-18, he began regularly scoring goals and delivering assist for his team in the FA Youth Cup and the U18 Premier League, whilst also playing the UEFA Youth League during the 2021–22 season, most notably delivering a total of three assists in the two games against the Swedish champions of Malmö.
 In October 2021, he also made his EFL Trophy debut against Cheltenham.
 On 12 August 2022, Andersson announced his departure from Chelsea.

 Andersson joined Stoke City on 15 August 2022 linking up with their under-21 team.